hldohaga/upfnabp/litlead.md

 \newpage

-## Acknowledgments {.unnumbered}

-Thanks to Zoe and Martin

-Thanks to Paul for the project which didn't quite come together

-\newpage

-\newpage

 # Abstract {.unnumbered}

-Hypertension is associated with exposure to high intake of UPF and high Sodium intake.
+Hypertension is associated with exposure to high intake of 'industrialy produced edible substances' or UPF, and high Sodium intake.
 This research examines assumptions about salt and UPF.
 What contributes to 'unhealthiness'?
 Will 'reformulation' generate 'healthy UPF'?